1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Prices for clothes and accessories vary widely.
-For example, at www.macys.com, women's pantsuits were on sale in late November and ranged from $80 to $280, and men's suits ranged from $60 to $1,095.
+For example, at www.macys.com, women's pantsuits were on sale in mid December and ranged from $31 to $280, and men's suits ranged from $105 to $1,095.
 See 5 Ways to Dress for Success on a Budget for other business attire shopping tips.

-A year's supply of paper towels isn't the prettiest gift, but it sure would be useful.
+A year's supply of paper towels may not be the fanciest gift, but it sure would be useful.
 Better yet, give somebody special a membership to a big-box store such as BJ's, Costco or Sam's Club.
 You'll give the recipient the opportunity to buy in bulk and save big money on groceries, electronics, household wares and office supplies year-round.
 (However, not everything at warehouse clubs is a good deal—see 11 Things Not to Buy at Warehouse Clubs.)

 Basic annual memberships for BJ's, Costco and Sam's Club cost $50, $55 and $45, respectively.